TAFA-GSGC: Group-wise Scalable Point Cloud Geometry Compression with Progressive Residual Refinement: Scalable Framework

 \subsection{Loss Function}

 We train the proposed scalable codec using a RD loss.
 Given a target decode level $L$, the loss is

 where $S$ denotes the number of scales, $R_{\text{total}}(L)$ is the total rate of the latent groups decoded up to level $L$, and $D_i(L)$ is the distortion measured at scale $i$. $\lambda(L)$ is a level-dependent Lagrange multiplier that controls the RD trade-off for the operating point selected by the decode level $L$.
-In our design, each sub-bitstream (i.e., each channel group) corresponds to one decodable level, and we assign a distinct multiplier to every level.
+In our design, each sub-bitstream (i.e., each channel group) corresponds to one decodable level.
+A distinct multiplier is assigned to each level, enabling control over the overall bitrate range by adjusting these multipliers.
 Therefore, the number of Lagrange multipliers equals the total number of channel groups across the Base Layer, Layer~1, and Layer~2, i.e., $M_{\text{base}} + M_{\text{layer1}} + M_{\text{layer2}}$.

 Let $\hat{\mathbf{z}}(L)$ denote the set of quantized latent symbols from the channel groups decoded up to level $L$.
 Given the likelihoods $p(\hat{z}_k)$ predicted by the learned entropy model, the rate is estimated by